AdobeDocs/adobeio-console/createcert.md

 You need a valid digital signing certificate to verify your identity in the JWT for your service-to-service integration with an Adobe I/O API or service.
 You upload a public-key certificate file to the Adobe I/O Console as part of creating your API key, and use the corresponding private key to sign any JWTs that you create.

+If you are a member of multiple Adobe organizations, please note that you will need a unique certificate pair for each organization.

 You can create a self-signed certificate, or purchase one from a Certificate Authority.

 - When you create your own self-signed certificate, you create two separate files.
 One file contains the public key and another contains the private key.
 The public-key file can be in CRT, CER, DER, or PEM format.
 See [Creating a self-signed certificate](#creating-a-self-signed-certificate).